zeke/devcenter-scraper/content/md/error-codes.md

 2013-04-17T19:04:46+00:00 d.1234-drain-identifier-567 heroku logplex - - Error L10 (output buffer overflow): 500 messages dropped since 2013-04-17T19:04:46+00:00.
 ```

-The number of log messages being generated has temporarily exceeded the rate at which they can be delivered and Logplex, [Heroku's logging system](logging), has discarded some messages in order to catch up.
+The number of log messages being generated has temporarily exceeded the rate at which they can be received by a drain consumer (such as a log management add-on) and Logplex, [Heroku's logging system](logging), has discarded some messages in order to handle the rate difference.

+A common cause of L10 error messages is the exhaustion of capacity in a log consumer.
+If a log management add-on or similar system can only accept so many messages per time period, your application may experience L10s after crossing that threshold.

-A common cause of L10 error messages is a sudden burst of log messages from a dyno.
+Another common cause of L10 error messages is a sudden burst of log messages from a dyno.
 As each line of dyno output (e.g. a line of a stack trace) is a single log message, and Logplex limits the total number of un-transmitted log messages it will keep in memory to 1024 messages, a burst of lines from a dyno can overflow buffers in Logplex.
-In order to allow the log stream to catch up, Logplex will discard messages where necessary, keeping newer messages in favour of older ones.
+In order to allow the log stream to catch up, Logplex will discard messages where necessary, keeping newer messages in favor of older ones.

 You may need to investigate reducing the volume of log lines output by your application (e.g. condense multiple logs lines into a smaller, single-line entry).
 You can also use the `heroku logs -t` command to get a live feed of logs and find out where your problem might be.
 A single dyno stuck in a loop that generates log messages can force an L10 error, as can a problematic code path that causes all dynos to generate a multi-line stack trace for some code paths.